 Pocket Screws 101

 Imagine a woodscrew driven into the back face of a simple joint at a shallow angle, connecting the two pieces of wood.
 This is what pocket joinery is all about.
 Here’s how it works in more detail:

 - Predrill an angled hole for each screw using a special jig.

-- Bring the parts together under a clamp that aligns them.
+- Bring the parts together under a clamp that aligns both parts.

 - Drive the pocket screws home with an electric drill.